codeclinic/wp-spamfree/trunk/readme.txt

 Author URL: http://www.hybrid6.com/webgeek/
 Plugin URL: http://www.hybrid6.com/webgeek/plugins/wp-spamfree/

+A powerful weapon against comment spam.
+Virtually eliminates automated comment spam from bots.

 == Description ==

 = A Powerful Weapon Against Comment Spam =
 Comment spam has been a problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
-Well, finally there is a solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors.
-The WP-SpamFree plugin virtually eliminates automated comment spam from bots.
+Well, finally there is a solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **The WP-SpamFree plugin virtually eliminates automated comment spam from bots.**

 = Background =
 Before I developed this plugin, our team and clients experienced the same frustration you do with comment spam on your blog.
 Every blog we manage had comment moderation enabled, Akismet and various other anti-spam plugins installed, but we still had a ton of comments tagged as spam by Akismet that we had to sort through.
 This wasted a lot of valuable time, and we all know, time is money.
 We needed a solution.